BDC Hamburger Icon

 What is biometrics authentication?

 Biometrics have already been incorporated into the best time and attendance software and security systems to ensure businesses provide their employees and customers with the most secure services.
-The technology may be in its infancy in the U.S., but as it ramps up, so will business applications.
+The technology may be relatively new in the United States but, as it ramps up, so will business applications.

-“Biometric solutions are in high demand since they are more affordable and enable a higher level of identity authentication,” wrote Amir Shechter, executive director for digital transformation – solutions at Convergint Technologies, in an email.
-“We work with several solution providers, and are continually evaluating new and emerging biometric technologies to offer to our customers.”
+“Biometric solutions are in high demand since they are more affordable and enable a higher level of identity authentication,” wrote Amir Shechter, executive director for innovation and technology — solutions at Convergint Technologies, in an email.
+“We work with several solution providers and are continually evaluating new and emerging biometric technologies to offer to our customers.”

-Right now, biometrics’ main function is in multifactor authentication — the technology is used as one step to identify a person during a transaction.
+Right now, biometrics’ main function is in multifactor authentication — the technology is used as one step to identify a person attempting to access a system.
 As they develop and are increasingly integrated into consumers’ lives, biometrics could play a role in different use cases, like more personalized customer service experiences.

 TipBottom line

-While biometric authentication’s use of unique physical characteristics seems foolproof, it’s important to remember that the technology is relatively new and may be prone to false positives and other data inaccuracies.
+Although biometric authentication’s use of unique physical characteristics seems foolproof, the technology is relatively new and may be prone to false positives and other data inaccuracies.

 How are biometrics used in business?